IMS94/chr247.com/readme.md

           ```

     - Run database migrations and seeds with `php artisan migrate:refresh --seed`
-    - Run `php artisan serve`
+    - Run `php artisan serve` this will only provide the page for the development computer
     - Visit [http://localhost:8000] to view the webapp.
+    or
+    - Run `php artisan serve --host xxx.xxx.xxx.xxx --port 8000 this will provide page for all computers on the same network
+    - Visit [http://xxx.xxx.xxx.xxx:8000] to view the webapp.

 You can use the login
     - username: `imesha`, password: `1234` to login.

 ## Contributions